 The Regulatory Division ensures neutrality and impartiality when the Regulatory Division applies the rules that govern MX's markets and the relationships between MX and its market participants.
 As a recognized exchange and SRO, MX, through its Regulatory Division, is responsible for regulating its markets and its participants on a day-to-day basis.
 The Regulatory Division achieves this by enforcing rules and policies governing MX's markets and the conduct of approved participants.
 MX's Regulatory Division is independent from its other operations and is under the sole internal oversight of the Special Committee, which is independent from MX and its management.
-Further information on the Special Committee and the Regulatory Division can be found in the "Our Business - Derivatives Trading and Clearing - MX, CDCC and BOX - Derivatives - Regulatory Division" section on page 16 of our 2018 Annual MD&A, which is incorporated by reference into this AIF.
+For further information on the Special Committee and the Regulatory Division, please refer to the "Our Business - Derivatives Trading and Clearing - MX, CDCC and BOX - Derivatives - Regulatory Division" section on page 22 of our 2020 Annual MD&A, which is incorporated by reference into this AIF.